BALA22-cyber/deepwiki-open/README.md

 OPENAI_API_KEY=your_openai_api_key
 # Optional: Add this if you want to use OpenRouter models
 OPENROUTER_API_KEY=your_openrouter_api_key
+# Optional: Add this if you want to run ollama locally, without accessing internet
 ```

 #### Step 2: Start the Backend